“Man is in the garden to dress it and to keep it”

 - Genesis 2:15

 commit their financial and volunteer support for a minimum of one growing season (many families have been members for over a decade).
-Distribution varies by location: Covelo members come to the farm on Tuesday; other Mendocino County members meet the farm van at locations in their communities, also on Tuesday.
-In the San Francisco Area, the shares are usually delivered to members’ doors on Saturday morning by other neighborhood members.
-Members help with the sort and deliveries 3 to 6 times during the season.
+Distribution varies by location: Covelo members come to the farm on Mondays after noon; on Tuesday is a delivery to Willits members; and Ukiah members receive their produce on Thursday afternoons.

-The season runs from May through early December.
-Some grass-fed beef and lamb is separately available to member households, and the association has gr own also to work as a cooperative with several other organic family farms to provide members in some communities with optional shares for fruit, cut flowers, and grains.
-During the winter months, when crops don’t grow in Covelo, we partner with Good Humus Farm in the Capay Valley.
-The association supports members in the communities of Covelo, Willits, Redwood Valley, and Ukiah in Mendocino County, and San Francisco, Marin, and the East Bay in the San Francisco Bay Area.
+The season runs from May through Thanksgiving.
+Some grass-fed beef and lamb is separately available to member households, and the farm has grown also to work as a cooperative with some other organic family farms to provide members in some communities with optional shares of blueberries and olive oil.
+The farm supports members in the communities of Covelo, Willits, Laytonville, Redwood Valley, and Ukiah in Mendocino County.

 We are blessed with an active volunteer core group of 10 to 20 members who help organize membership, distribution, communications, website development, member surveys, general meetings, and on-farm